Common topics for media questions

 Answers to the most requested information and data.
 Information on these pages can be attributed to a managed isolation and quarantine spokesperson.

 Managed Isolation and Quarantine takes the safety of workers and their families, whānau and broader communities very seriously.

-On any given day there are around 4,500 people working in our 31 facilities.
-The number can change, based on capacity demands and the needs of returnees.
+At its peak of operations, MIQ had around 4,500 people working in our 32 facilities.
+The number changed based on capacity demands and the needs of returnees.
 Staff work in shifts, 24 hours a day, 7 days a week, 365 days a year.